Barnard-PL-Labs/TSL_LLM_Benchmark/README.md

 ## File Organization
 **Root Directory:** The files in the root directory are used for the generation of any state machine.
 For each particular state machine, there is a folder with the model-specific files.
+The state machines created each serve as a benchmark.
 - *Impl_template.prompt*: Here
 - *run.py*: Here
 - *shotPrompt.txt*: Here